-The 350MA Better Future Project is also inspirational.
+The 350MA Better Future Project is inspirational.
 For them a Green New Deal in Massachusetts must include three primary components:

 - A rapid de-carbonization of our economy